Best Allbirds Alternatives: 16 Cozy Shoes Like Allbirds

 Allbirds are pretty reasonably priced, considering their commitment to superior materials and sustainable practices.

-That said, they still aren’t exactly cheap, with their most inexpensive styles starting at $98.
+That said, they still aren’t exactly cheap or budget-friendly, with their most inexpensive styles starting at $98.

 For young backpackers and travelers on a tight budget, one-hundred-dollar shoes might not be a great fit.